 Parents or guardians are responsible for their teen drivers in Wyoming.
-Comparing car insurance premiums can help you find the best rate for your teen driver.
-You can also help lower your premium by raising your deductible and make sure your teen drives a large-frame sedan with advanced crash protection (not a sports car or SUV).
+Comparing car insurance premiums can help you find the best rate for your student or teen driver.

 Unfortunately, young drivers are the most at-risk behind the wheel.
 Teen drivers are three times more likely to be in a fatal crash than drivers over the age of 20.
-This is largely due to their lack of experience behind the wheel.
-Along with their age, Wyoming car insurance companies consider other factors when creating quotes, such as their driving history, how far from home they are driving/attending school and how often they drive their vehicle.
 Speak with your provider about the different options available for cheap car insurance for teenagers in Wyoming.

 Insurance Rate Information for Military Drivers and Veterans

 If you are one of the 3,000+ active-duty military personnel or a veteran stationed in Wyoming, you are eligible for a variety of benefits and discounts, including reduced rates on auto insurance.
 There's no special application or procedure; all you need to do is show the insurance company your military ID or a valid veteran's card and you'll get the deal.
 To get the best deal, compare quotes from at least three carriers, as rates can be quite different.